Kriss-Kross33/Kriss-Kross33/README.md

 A computer programmer with high exertise in backend coding (formerly a natural resource manager) who fell in love with computer programming during my second year in the university.
 I learnt python programming language during my leisure time and mingled with other tech enthusiast.
 I love reading, discussing about tech and playing video games.

 - 🔭 I’m currently working on the mobile app for Waya Money
-- 🌱 I’m currently learning NodeJs
+- 🌱 I’m currently learning swift for ios
 - 😄 Pronouns: He
 - ⚡ Fun fact: I love soccer (Huge chelsea and BvB fan), and gaming on xbox
 - 📫 How to reach me: kwamefosu33@gmail.com;